Luke Raley Player Props: Rays vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 3.58 team ERA that ranks fourth among all league pitching staffs.
+- The Rangers have a 3.65 team ERA that ranks fifth among all league pitching staffs.

-- Rangers pitchers combine to allow the second-fewest home runs in baseball (56 total, 0.9 per game).
+- Rangers pitchers combine to give up 58 home runs (0.9 per game), the second-fewest in the league.

-- Heaney gets the start for the Rangers, his 12th of the season.
-He is 4-3 with a 4.03 ERA and 60 strikeouts in 58 2/3 innings pitched.
+- Eovaldi gets the start for the Rangers, his 13th of the season.
+He is 8-2 with a 2.24 ERA and 77 strikeouts in 80 1/3 innings pitched.

-- The left-hander's most recent appearance was on Saturday against the Seattle Mariners, when he went three innings, surrendering three earned runs while allowing six hits.

-- The 32-year-old has a 4.03 ERA and 9.3 strikeouts per nine innings in 11 games this season, while allowing a batting average of .224 to opposing hitters.
+- In his last appearance on Sunday, the right-hander threw six scoreless innings against the Seattle Mariners while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.